Useful supplement to practice listening and reading

 MosaLingua and LingQ are similar in their approaches to language learning.
 Both give you a lot of content and resources in your target language.
 They also help you create flashcards with words you want to learn.
 Their main difference is price.
 MosaLingua is quite a bit cheaper than LingQ.
 And for its low price, MosaLingua offers a huge amount of value.
 It also offers a free 7-day trial.
 Read more about it in this MosaLingua review.

 LingQ has a free subscription as well as premium subscriptions that range from $7.99 to $39.99 per month.
 While the free subscription lets you access quite a bit of content, you need a paid subscription to use all of LingQ’s additional features.
 The price you pay depends on the features you want and the length of your subscription.

 LingQ has one of the most comprehensive collections of language learning materials, and it’s generally worth it if you plan to use it consistently.
-It’s important to remember that not all language courses have the same amount of content though.
-LingQ isn’t worth it if you’re learning a less popular language like Turkish or Arabic.
+But not all its language courses have the same amount of content.
+LingQ isn’t worth it if you’re learning a less studied language like Turkish or Arabic.

 You can use LingQ for free and access a lot of language content, but the features are limited.
 To take advantage of all of LingQ’s features and access all content, you need a paid subscription.
 These subscriptions cost anywhere from $7.99 to $39.99 per month.

 LingQ’s free trial is 7 days long and it gives you access to all of the app’s features.
 It’s the perfect way to test everything out and decide whether or not LingQ is a good fit for you.